 Filter products

-Intimate Care Balm for Proper Intimate Hygiene and Cleansing
+Intimate Care Balm for Proper Intimate Care and Cleansing

-Intimate hygiene is incredibly important, and women, in particular, place great emphasis on it.
-However, intimate care also carries potential risks, and women can inadvertently make significant mistakes.
-Yet, proper intimate care is actually quite simple; it helps prevent many common conditions and is an integral part of daily life and sexual health.
-Women often wash the intimate area too frequently, which can damage the vagina's natural protective layer.
-While the intimate area does need daily washing, and changing underwear daily is a given, when washing or showering, you should, of course, avoid unsuitable soaps or shower gels, as the intimate skin is particularly delicate.
-Therefore, use an intimate care balm and pay attention to your intimate cleansing routine.
-Act moderately, as disrupting the natural vaginal flora makes it easy for bacteria and fungi to thrive.
-Deodorants or sprays are unnecessary and often cause problems in the intimate area.
-Women are better off using an intimate care balm; it won't cause issues.
-Many women use intimate sprays to avoid odours, but these sprays often create an unpleasant smell rather than a fresh one.
+Intimate care is very important, and women in particular place extremely high value on it.
+However, intimate care also carries risks; women can make major mistakes here.
+Yet, sensible intimate care is actually quite simple, prevents many illnesses, and is indispensable in everyday life and during sex.
+Often, women wash their intimate area too frequently, which can destroy the entire protective layer of the vagina.
+While the intimate area must be washed daily—and changing underwear daily goes without saying—you should naturally not use unsuitable soaps or shower gels when washing or showering, as the skin in the intimate area is highly sensitive.
+Therefore, use an intimate care balm and pay attention to proper intimate care cleansing.
+You should act with moderation, because if the natural vaginal flora is destroyed, bacteria and fungi have an easy time.
+Deodorants or sprays are not necessary at all; they often even cause problems in the intimate area.
+It is better for women to use an intimate care balm, where nothing bad can happen.
+Many women use intimate sprays to avoid odors, but these exact sprays actually cause a bad odor instead of creating a fresh scent.

 Intimate Care for Women